Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 2. How an rc airplane moves and turns

-So now you know that radio signals are sent to the airplane when you operate the transmitter, but why does the model do what it does when you move the sticks?
+So now you know that radio signals are sent to the airplane when you operate the transmitter, but why does the plane do what it does when you move the sticks?

-The most basic rc airplanes will only have rudder control; the rudder is the moveable hinged section of the vertical stabiliser, or fin, at the rear end of the airplane.
-It controls the left/right directional movement of the airplane, or yaw; when the rudder deflects left the plane turns to the left and when the rudder deflects right the plane turns to the right.
+The most basic rc planes will only have rudder control; the rudder is the moveable hinged section of the vertical stabiliser, or fin, at the rear end of the airplane.
+It controls the left/right directional movement of the airplane, or yaw to give it its correct name.
+When the rudder deflects left the plane turns to the left and when the rudder deflects right the plane turns to the right.

 Ailerons control the roll of the airplane about its longitudinal axis; left aileron up / right aileron down causes the plane to roll to the left and right aileron up / left aileron down causes the airplane to roll to the right.

-When ailerons are applied the airplane will roll in that direction; when up elevator is applied simultaneously the airplane will enter in to a banked turn in that same direction.
+When ailerons are applied the airplane will roll in that direction, and when up elevator is applied simultaneously the plane will enter a banked turn in that same direction.
 This is how airplanes are made to turn if they have no rudder control.